 Opened in 1973, this remarkable light-infused building—based on a design by famed De Stijl architect Gerrit Rietveld—venerates the short and productive career of tortured 19th-century artist Vincent Van Gogh.

-While some of the Van Gogh paintings that are scattered throughout the world's high art temples are of dubious providence, this collection's authenticity is indisputable: its roots trace directly back to brother Theo van Gogh, Vincent's artistic and financial supporter.
+Although some of the Van Gogh paintings scattered throughout the world's museums are of dubious provenance, this collection's authenticity is indisputable: its roots trace directly back to Vincent's brother, Theo van Gogh, who was his artistic and financial supporter.
 The 200 paintings and 500 drawings on display here can be divided into his five basic periods, the first beginning in 1880 at age 27 after his failure in finding his voice as schoolmaster and lay preacher.
-These early depictions of Dutch country landscapes and peasants were notable for their dark colors and a refusal to romanticize.
+These early depictions of Belgian and Dutch country landscapes and peasants were notable for their dark colors and a refusal to romanticize.
 The Potato Eaters is perhaps his most famous piece from this period.

 drinking buddies like Paul Signac and Henri de Toulouse-Lautrec—inspired him to new heights of experimentation.
 While heavily inspired by Japanese woodcuts and their hard contrasts and off-kilter compositions, he also took the Neo-Impressionist obsession with light and color as his own, and his self-portraits (he was the only model he could afford) began to shimmer with expressive lines and dots.